Holy pricey car! Original Batmobile to hit auction block

-LOS ANGELES (Reuters) - Want to own your very own Batmobile?
+LOS ANGELES, Nov 29 (Reuters) - Want to own your very own Batmobile?
 The original car from the “Batman” television series is going up for auction and is expected to fetch a seven-figure sum, auctioneers Barrett-Jackson said on Thursday.

 The two-seater car was featured in the live-action “Batman” show starring Adam West that aired from 1966 to 1968.